uday-sankar/DBH-PES/README.md

 # DBH-PES
 PES for Diazacycloheptene denitrogenation
-Based on the Work my Lionel M. Raff et, al. https://doi.org/10.1063/1.468990
+Based on the Work by Lionel M. Raff et, al. https://doi.org/10.1063/1.468990